"Calling the Shots! offers teachers practical ways to raise standards of children’s writing within a thoughtful, forward-looking curriculum."

 Alice Cunningham, Deputy Head, Cuddington Croft Primary School, Cheam

-"Supports good practise in engaging a range of learners and provides opportunities for whole text study, talk, drama, grammar level and extended writing – aspects which all enable children to access and enjoy producing high quality creative writing, as well as solving the problem so commonly experienced by teachers of 'I don’t know what to write'"
+"Supports good practice in engaging a range of learners and provides opportunities for whole text study, talk, drama, grammar level and extended writing – aspects which all enable children to access and enjoy producing high quality creative writing, as well as solving the problem so commonly experienced by teachers of 'I don’t know what to write'"